 My personal philosophy is that we are all complex individuals with our own needs, but sometimes these needs get distorted as we try to fit in and be accepted by others, or we simply become lost in the “busyness” of our lives.
 Sometimes we experience trauma or losses that are too much to cope with alone, but I believe given the right conditions we have the potential not only to survive these but to learn and flourish as human beings.
 My own counselling journey helped me to address a number of issues and inspired me to become a counsellor (it would not be an understatement to say that counselling changed my life irrevocably for the better).

 I am a Registered member of the BACP (British Association for Counselling and Psychotherapy) which means I work to high ethical standards and have met the stringent criteria required to be on a register approved by the Professional Standards Authority for Health and Social Care.
 I carry professional indemnity and public liability insurance.
 I receive regular supervision so you can rest assured that I am a qualified professional and ethical practitioner.
 I also undertake regular personal therapy and other self development work to ensure the quality of my self awareness and reflective skills.

 CENTRA Introduction to Counselling (Tameside College)

 MSc (with distinction) Counselling & Psychotherapy (University of Salford, BACP Accredited Course)

 Certificate in Supervision (Manchester Institute for Psychotherapy)

-I recently completed my Master’s dissertation on a case study of counselling for anxiety, and this is currently a research and publication interest of mine.
+I completed a Master’s dissertation on a case study of counselling for anxiety, and this is currently a research and publication interest of mine.